SeanArchibald/scale-workshop/README.md

 ### Is this a replacement for Scala/LMSO?

 No, those pieces of software are much more sophisticated.
-The goal of this project is *quick* input/generation/generation of tuning data within the web browser.
+The goal of this project is *quick* input/generation/audition of tunings within the web browser.
 It's just a simple tool you can use conveniently.

 ### How do I enter tuning data?